avichalsri/Python-Projects/PasswordChecker/README.md

-#Password Checker
+# Password Checker

 The code helps you analyze how strong is your password or how many times it has been used in the past on the internet.
-It uses the [a link](https://haveibeenpwned.com/) API to verify your password usage.
+It uses the [Have I been Pwned](https://haveibeenpwned.com/) API to verify your password usage.